utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 You can leave comments on collections from Postman.

-> Team members must have access to the collection in question in order to post comments.
+> Team members must have access to a collection to post comments on it.

 1. Sign in to [Postman](https://go.postman.co/).
 2. At the top, select a **Workspace** and then select the **Collections** tab.